-For applications on board a boat or at offshore locations, cables with tinned braids are recommended, in order to prevent corrosion by salty air.
+For offshore applications or at coastal locations, cables with tinned braids are recommended, in order to prevent corrosion by salty air.
 If the cable is to be laid into the ground, a special ground cable must be used, and / or it must be led through a tube.

 In any case an ultraviolet resistant cable should be used, so that it is protected against environmental influences.
 Same applies to the isolation (heat shrink sleeves, insulating tape) at the junction points.
 For protection of the cable against chafing the hole at the bottom of the mast must be properly deburred.
-If necessary pull a piece of rubber tube over the cables.
+If necessary, pull a piece of rubber tube over the cables.

-For connecting to the terminals the cable ends are to be stripped and suitable wire end ferrules or lugs must be crimped.
+For connecting to the terminals, the cable ends are to be stripped and suitable wire end ferrules or lugs must be crimped.

 Depending on the mast length and the cross section the cable in the mast might be quite heavy.
-If the cable hanging in the mast weighs more than 5 kg, a strain relief must be attached in the mast top, so that the internal junction point at the slip rings of your SW 350-II will not be damaged.
-For this purpose you may use the cylinder pin $\emptyset$ 3 x 40 which is shown in the drawing in section 6.2.1.
+If the cable hanging in the mast weighs more than 5 kg, a strain relief must be attached in the mast top, so that the internal junction point at the slip rings of your Superwind 353 will not be damaged.
+For this purpose, you may use the cylinder pin \emptyset 3 x 40 which is shown in the drawing in section 6.2.1.

 Always pay attention to the correct polarity of the lines.
-Connecting to the batteries with interchanged polarity will destroy the electric rectifier of your SW 350-II.
-In general you should mark all line ends by POSITIVE (+) and NEGATIVE (-), in order to prevent errors with the connection.
+Connecting to the batteries with interchanged polarity will destroy the electric rectifier of your Superwind 353.
+In general, you should mark all line ends by POSITIVE (+) and NEGATIVE (-), to prevent errors with the connection.

-Marking of the connecting cables at the SW 350-II:
+Marking of the connecting cables at the Superwind 353:

-POSITIVE Line (+) : RED NEGATIVE Line (-) : BLACK
+POSITIVE Line (+): RED NEGATIVE Line (-): BLACK

-WARNING: The internal electric rectifier of the SW 350-II will be destroyed by connecting with interchanged polarity. (loss of warranty!)
+WARNING: The internal electric rectifier of the Superwind 353 will be destroyed by connecting with interchanged polarity.
+(Loss of warranty!)